 Hoplites made ancient Greek democracy possible.

-Indeed, there is great wisdom to how the Greeks granted citizenship: the benefits of citizenry imply a responsibility to defend the polity.
+Indeed, there is great wisdom in how the Greeks granted citizenship: the benefits of citizenry imply a responsibility to defend the polity.
 Those incapable of putting up a meaningful fight against invaders (or in the case of Sparta, constant helot rebellions) did not enjoy the full fruits of Greek citizenship.

-Ancient Greece was a far more equitable society than its contemporaries because the citizenry were landed men with skin in the game.
+Ancient Greece was a far more equitable society than its contemporaries because the citizenry was landed men with skin in the game.
 They couldn’t simply take off for the nearest convenient city.
 They defended their democratic society — and their land — with their lives.

 Decision-making included everyone who was going to fight.
 No one man held much power relative to others except for his ability to command larger groups of men through legitimately earned leadership and authority.

 This isn’t an endorsement of turning America into Starship Troopers, but we should contrast the capacity of the Greek hoplites to commit meaningful violence against the rulers and their neighbors against the feudal system of serfs, lords and mounted cavalry emerged in the fallout after the collapse of the Roman Empire.